Like Invacare, wheelchairs have come

 A. Malachi Mixon III, who worked as a vice president of marketing at Technicare, organized a small group of investors, including J.B.
 Richey, to raise the $7.8 million needed for the purchase.

 Over the last 30+ years, Invacare has led the way with groundbreaking innovations that fundamentally changed the industry — like the split-spring bed, the microprocessor-controlled power chair, the Invacare® HomeFill® Oxygen System and the gearless, brushless motor.
 The Company has grown and diversified through acquisitions of Küschall, Carters, Poirier and Scandinavian Mobility, and has engaged in life-changing volunteer efforts with the Paralyzed Veterans Association, Invacare World Team Cup and Easter Seals.

-Invacare has grown from three factories to 30, 300 associates to over 6,000, net sales of $19 million to $1.7 billion and from a small, privately owned company to a NYSE corporation listed on the "Fortune" 1000.
-Today, Invacare is the global leader in the home and long-term care industries.
+Invacare has grown from three factories to 30, 300 associates to over 5,000, net sales of $19 million to $1.4 billion and from a small, privately owned company to a NYSE listed corporation.
+Today, Invacare is the global leader in the home and long-term care markets.